luczod/Data-Structures-typescript/src/Trees/readme..md

   visits the root node first, then the left node, and then end, the node on the right (page 251)

+- **postOrderTraverse**
+  Visits the left node first, then the right node, and then end, the root node (page 252)

 - **Min and Max**
   For the minimum value, we will always traverse the left side of the tree; for the maximum value, we will always navigate to the right side of it. (page 255)

+- **AVL vs Red-Black**
+  if we need a self-balancing tree that involves MANY INSERTIONS OR FREQUENT REMOVALS, the red-black tree will be preferable.
+If the INSERTIONS AND REMOVALS are LESS FREQUENT (we are interested in frequent search operations), then the AVL tree will be preferable in relation to the red-black tree. (page 274)

 - **Leaf**
   the node is a leaf, with no children at all